ocp-devspaces-gamification/ds-challenge-04/README.md

   ```
 * Refer to the Resources section and find out how to add memory and cpu requirements in devfile containers
 * Add constructs for Resources to the "tools" container
-    * Memory    : [Request to 512MB and Limit : 2Giga Bytes]
+    * Memory    : [Request : 512MB          and Limit : 2Giga Bytes]
-    * CPU       : [Reqeust : 500millicore and Limit : 2000 millicore]
+    * CPU       : [Request : 500millicore   and Limit : 2000 millicore]
-* Add an "Post Start" event in the devfile to leverage the package command
+* Add a "Post Start" event in the devfile to leverage the package command.

 ### Success Criteria